microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0/Update-MgTeamScheduleSwapShiftChangeRequest.md

       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Id <String>]`: Read-only.
-  - `[RecipientShiftId <String>]`: ShiftId for the recipient user with whom the request is to swap.
+  - `[RecipientShiftId <String>]`: Shift ID for the recipient user with whom the request is to swap.

 INPUTOBJECT <ITeamsIdentity>: Identity Parameter
   - `[ChannelId <String>]`: key: id of channel